 It’s tempting for Miami Beach visitors to simply spend all day enjoying the white-sand beaches, turquoise waters and swaying palm trees, and all night reveling in the sizzling nightlife of South Beach (AKA “The American Riviera”) that ebbs and flows through the streets and back-alleys between Miami resorts and art deco domiciles dotting the length of Collins Avenue.
 However, to fully experience what the area has to offer, it’s always a good idea to venture beyond the beach and the bars every once in a while and take a fun-filled excursion to some of the most enticing areas of Miami Beach.
 There are plenty of things to do in Miami Beach and popular excursions include everything from exhilarating boat tour adventures along scenic Biscayne Bay to lively strolls through the heart of the colorful Art Deco Historic District.
-So whether you tour by land, sea or air, or whether you're just making a short stopover with one of our Miami Florida resorts, take the time to explore Miami Beach with the use of this handy travel guide!
+So whether you tour by land, sea or air, take the time to explore Miami Beach with the use of this handy travel guide!

 Take a Boat Tour along Beautiful Miami Waterways